Autocomp: A Powerful and Portable Code Optimizer for Tensor Accelerators: The Approach

 At each planning iteration, we sample $N$ independent plans, seeding the search with multiple diverse optimization trajectories that can be evaluated in parallel.

-\textbf{Phase~2: Optimized code generation.} Once we generate the candidate plans, for each plan we prompt the LLM to apply the transformations in the plan to generate a new, semantically equivalent code.
-In~\cref{fig:prompting}, we show the structure of our code generation prompt, which contains four parts: \begin{enumerate}[nosep,leftmargin=1.5em,labelwidth=*,align=left] \item \textbf{Accelerator ISA.} Same as in plan generation. \item \textbf{Current Code.} Same as in plan generation. \item \textbf{Generated Plan.} The specific optimization plan generated for this code in Phase 1. \item \textbf{In-Context Learning (ICL) Example.} In cases where the optimization plan contains the string \texttt{``tiling''}, we provide an example of code (from a different workload, and with variable names anonymized) before and after changing one tiling factor.
-Inserted as tiling is a key optimization that requires modifications across the program, making it challenging to implement. \item \textbf{Instruction.} A simple natural-language instruction to ``apply the above plan and output optimized accelerator code that is functionally equivalent to the current code.'' \item \textbf{Rules.} Same as in plan generation. \end{enumerate} We sample $K$ independent code candidates for each plan because generating low-resource accelerator code is challenging, and also because our task also requires applying nontrivial transformations to the code.
-Sampling multiple candidates helps improve the robustness of our search process.
+\textbf{Phase~2: Implement.} Once we generate the candidate plans, for each plan we prompt the LLM to apply the transformations in the plan to generate a new, semantically equivalent code. \cref{fig:prompting} shows the structure of our code generation prompt, which contains the following parts: \begin{enumerate}[nosep,leftmargin=1.5em,labelwidth=*,align=left] \item \textbf{Accelerator ISA.} Same as in Phase 1. \item \textbf{Current Code.} Same as in Phase 1. \item \textbf{Generated Plan.} The specific optimization plan generated for this code in Phase 1. \item \textbf{In-Context Learning (ICL) Example.} Depending on the target hardware platform, we include examples of certain difficult-to-implement optimizations. \item \textbf{Instruction.} A simple natural-language instruction to ``apply the above plan and output optimized accelerator code that is functionally equivalent to the current code.'' \item \textbf{Rules.} Same as in Phase 1. \end{enumerate} We sample $K$ independent code candidates for each plan to improve the robustness of our search, since generating low-resource accelerator code is challenging and our task requires applying nontrivial transformations to the code.